 The site features Blue Badge parking spaces, ramp access to the entrance of the centre, space for mobility scooters to move around and a hoist to get into rafts and canoes.
 Contact the centre ahead of time to discuss any requirements, including requesting BSL-trained staff.

-Discover more about accessibility at Lee Valley White Water Centre.
+Find out more about accessibility at Lee Valley White Water Centre with AccessAble's access guide.

 5. Up at The O2